Seeking out the

 Color: Color

-Killer Joe is the second collaboration between playwright/screenwriter Tracy Letts and director William Friedkin after their more successful 2006 film Bug (also based on a Letts play).
-The film provides Mathew McConaughey with the best of his many recent comeback roles as a slick Texas lawman who is a contract killer on the side.
-The NC-17-rated picture goes out of its way to be over-the-top in terms of its violent and sexual content, but where it really goes over-the-top is its depiction of how stupid all the characters (except Joe) are.
-I can never get all that interested in a movie where everyone is stupid, even if they are occasionally funny, and this is certainly no exception.
+The second collaboration between playwright/screenwriter Tracy Letts and director William Friedkin provided Mathew McConaughey with the best entry of his “McConaissance”—the series of acclaimed dark roles the former romcom pretty boy actor made between 2011 and 2014 that redefined his stardom and range.
+McConaughey plays the titular slick Texas lawman who is a contract killer on the side.
+The NC-17-rated picture goes out of its way to be over-the-top in terms of its violent and sexual content, but where it really oversteps is in its depiction of how stupid all the characters (except Joe) are.
+I can never get all that interested in a movie where everyone is stupid, even if they are occasionally funny, and this picture fits this unfortunate pattern.
 Plus, much of the fighting is disappointingly staged for a Friedkin movie (fake punches and the like).
-The sexual relationship between Joe and the young, "slightly touched" daughter of the family (ostensibly the most interesting relationship of the movie) is never developed beyond the shock value of their first encounter.
-One grand, extended scene comprises the film’s third act—I'm guessing this is the main body of the original play—but what surrounds this material doesn’t either set it up, open it up, or contextualize it well enough to justify itself.
-I do appreciate Friedkin attempting to do something very different from his usual trick adherence to a theatrical play's stagebound qualities, especially since this is his second adaptation of a Tracy Letts play; there just isn’t enough here, apart from one pretty fuckin’ good, long scene with a disappointing finish.
+The sexual relationship between Joe and the young, "slightly touched" daughter of the family (played by Juno Temple) is the most unsettling relationship in the picture.
+Their inexplicable bond is never developed beyond the shock value of their first encounter.
+The film’s entire third act is comprised of one grand extended scene.
+What surrounds this memorable material neither sets it up, opens it up, or contextualizes it well enough to justify itself.
+I do appreciate Friedkin’s attempt to do something different from his usual strict adherence to a theatrical play's stage-bound qualities, especially since this is his second adaptation of a Tracy Letts play.
+But there just isn’t enough here, apart from one great, long scene of Southern-fried-Gothic exuberance with a disappointing finish.

 Twitter Capsule: